casualnomad/AIPlaylistGenerator/README.md

 pip3 install essentia
 ```

 > Essentia is the same audio analysis library that powered Spotify's Echo Nest.
-It extracts energy, valence, danceability, key, acousticness and more directly from the audio waveform.
+It extracts energy, valence, danceability, key, acousticness and more directly from the audio waveform — no metadata required.

 ### 3. Install Ollama
 Download from [ollama.com](https://ollama.com) — it's a simple Mac app.
 Once installed, Ollama runs automatically in the background.